 Match plants to zone and light, water deeply but not constantly, and refresh soil when needed.
 With a few thoughtful choices, your porch, patio, or yard will look welcoming from the first bloom of spring to late fall.

-The Best Plants for Container Gardening on Patios
+The Best Plants for Container Gardening on Patios: Complete Guide

-The Best Plants For Container Gardening On Patios
+The Best Plants for Container Gardening on Patios- Complete Guide

 Color Themes for Your Outdoor Garden: From Cool Blues to Sunset Shades